Roliveira12/EncurtadorDeLinks/README.md

 This will run the docker-compose and initiates all the infra needed

 ### 1.1 Running Containerized
-If you want to run it on a containered project you just have to run the command
+If you want to run it on a contained project you just have to run the command

 `make` start

-This will start everthing you need to run application
+This will start everything you need to run the application

 The application is exposed on port `7027`